mray0256-jpg/Procedural-Planet-Generator/README.md

 ## Technical Highlights

-- **Procedural planet generation using an icosphere mesh**, supporting dynamic subdivision and normalization to maintain uniform vertex distribution across the sphere surface.
+- **Procedural planet generation using an icosphere mesh**

-- **GPU-based terrain generation via compute shaders**, using diffusion limited aggregation to produce believable mountain shapes at runtime.
+- **GPU-based terrain generation via compute shaders**, using diffusion limited aggregation to produce believable mountain shapes at runtime

+- **Tectonic plate simulation system**, generating plate boundaries and Euler poles to organically determine large-scale terrain features such as mountain

-- **Physically-based atmospheric scattering model**, including Rayleigh scattering and optical depth integration using ray marching through a spherical atmosphere.
+- **Physically-based atmospheric scattering model**, including Rayleigh scattering and optical depth integration using ray marching through a spherical atmosphere

-- **Tectonic plate simulation system**, generating plate boundaries and motion vectors to drive large-scale terrain features such as mountain ranges and continental structures.

-- **Custom shader pipeline using Unity URP and HLSL**, including volumetric cloud rendering, atmospheric density falloff, and multi-pass post-processing effects.
+- **Volumetric noise-based clouds**, including fractal brownian motion, eroded perlin-worley noise, raymarching, and dual-lobe scattering

-- **Modular procedural systems architecture**, enabling independent tuning of terrain, atmosphere, and cloud generation parameters through serialized configuration settings.
+- **Modular procedural systems architecture**, enabling independent tuning of terrain, atmosphere, and cloud generation parameters in the editor at runtime

 ## Technical details & what I learned
+-  Note before you begin reading: I have been working on this for about four months.
+Alongside progress on the project, you will see me progress as a graphics programmer and Unity developer.
+I first learned how to code basic python about a year ago, and I first started Unity seven months ago.
+The first few sections are unpolished and amatuer, but I think they show growth so I've left them largely untouched.

 - This project has consisted almost entirely of math.
 I prefer this to my other projects, because of all the skills for development I'm most confident in my math ability.
+I've decided to split the project into phases due to it's modular nature.
 The first "phase" of the project was creating a sphere.
 I could've used a generic UV sphere supplied by blender or unity, but I wanted to generate my own to have fine control.
+-
 - **Icosphere:**
   This was a lot of index math.
 I have pages and pages of subdivided triangles with illegibly scribbled numbers that somehow made sense as I made it.
 If I redid it, I probably would've spent more time making an ironclad winding pattern so the vertices and faces are generated neatly, but as of now they're somewhat messy.
 As a result, I had to make redundancy-checker funcitons that are not exactly optimal.
 Additionally, there is no tessellation and no plans for it; but if I were to improve the sphere, that would be on the list.